Are HIV positive people at higher risk for coronavirus and COVID-19?

 - Soap and water is better than hand sanitisers (and more readily available).

-Trials of remdesivir – the best current treatment – are already underway and a candidate vaccine is expected to be fast-tracked.
+Trials of remdesivir – the best current treatment – are already underway, including in the UK, and a candidate vaccine is expected to be fast-tracked.
 Of interest, some HIV medicines (including lopinavir/r) are being looked at to treat COVID-19, though evidence supporting any benefit is also very limited.

-An overview of the current knowledge about COVID-19 was included in the recent CROI 2020 conference.
+An overview of COVID-19 was included in the recent CROI 2020 conference.
 (View webcast from CROI 2020).